-We have often been asked what it is like to be Smallholders, so we have decided to add this page to the website to describe the events of a typical day here at The Ark.
-This obviously does depend on the time of year and the type of weather, so this page will be updated to reflect each season as it changes.
-It is currently winter.
+We have often been asked what it is like to be Smallholders, so we have decided to add this page to the website to describe via a blog the events of a typical day here at The Ark.
+This obviously does depend on the time of year, the type of weather and the breed of animals that we are keeping at the time, so this page will be updated to reflect each season as it changes.
+It is currently summer.

 With everything that we have going on, we have to plan and manage as much of our time as effectively as possible, so we have a very large diary!
 If we want to go away on holiday or go out for the day, unless it is somewhere fairly local, this has to be planned around in advance, organising cover for the animals as necessary.
 It does sound like hard work, but it is a lifestyle that we both enjoy together, like anything it has its good and its bad sides; we are both constantly learning and it can be very satisfying and very rewarding.

 Sunday - A Day of Rest? - 30/6/13 by Debbie Hillman

 A 'day of rest in my eyes' very much depends on what you are doing, where you are, who you are with and whether you enjoy it!

 I was up until 11.30pm last night completing an assignment for my marketing course, with only two more assignments to hand in by the beginning of September, despite feeling under pressure to get them finished in time, I think I am doing quite well time wise!